ti-oluwa/djsm/README.md

 ## Usage

-Before starting, a '.env' file as to be created somewhere in the django project directory(preferably the root directory).
+Before starting, a '.env' file as to be created just outside the django project directory.
 In the file, the following should be added;

 * **`DJSM_SECRETS_FILE_PATH`** -> Path(preferably absolute) to file where all secrets will be stored.